mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 interests, political and religious groups and the like) to the Imperium.
-In the case where an entire world is the personal fief of an Imperial noble, it is likely that there will still be some kind of local government and the world’s Imperial representative will not usually be the fief–holding noble himself but a member of his retinue or a subordinate.
+In the case where an entire world is the personal fief of an Imperial noble, it is likely that there will still be some kind of local government and the world's Imperial representative will not usually be the fief–holding noble himself but a member of his retinue or a subordinate.